-has more than 100 clamps on hydrocarbon and other process piping components at the Richmond refinery.
+The CSB notes that on August 6, 2012, following discovery of the leak on the 4-sidecut piping, Chevron hoped to forestall a shutdown by installing a leak repair clamp.i Chevron's mechanical integrity management system has not been fully successful in detecting and replacing deteriorated piping components prior to failure, resulting in the company's frequent use of leak repair clampsi to externally stop process fluid leaks.
+Chevron's reliance on such clamps to mitigate process piping component leaks identifies serious questions about its mechanical integrity program.
+The CSB determined that Chevron has more than 100 clamps on hydrocarbon and other process piping components at the Richmond refinery.
 The leak repair clamp is typically relied upon to prevent further leaking until the next unit turnaround, when the deteriorated piping component can be repaired.
 However, Cal/OSHA citations following the August 6, 2012, fire in the crude unit identified that Chevron has not always replaced these clamps during unit turnarounds and these devices then remain in service significantly longer than originally intended.
 The CSB determined that Chevron has leak repair clamps in place on piping components containing hazardous flammable process fluids including applications where the process material is above the autoignition temperature.
-Some of these leak repair clamp applications are in locations where a permanent repair would not have required a unit shutdown.
-The CSB will further evaluate the frequent use of leak repair clamps by Chevron and the potential that the deviance of a weak mechanical integrity management system has been normalized.
+Some of these leak repair clamp applications are in locations where a permanent repair clamps by Chevron and the potential that the deviance of a weak mechanical integrity management system has been normalized.ii